-Register 26: PWM0 Generator A Control (PWM0GENA), offset 0x060 Register 27: PWM1 Generator A Control (PWM1GENA), offset 0x0A0
+Register 18: PWM0 Generator A Control (PWM0GENA), offset 0x060

-These registers control the generation of the PWMnA signal based on the load and zero output pulses from the counter, as well as the compare A and compare B pulses from the comparators (PWM0GENA controls the PWM generator 0 block, and so on).
+This register controls the generation of the PWMnA signal based on the load and zero output pulses from the counter, as well as the compare A and compare B pulses from the comparators.
 When the counter is running in Count-Down mode, only four of these events occur; when running in Count-Up/Down mode, all six occur.
 These events provide great flexibility in the positioning and duty cycle of the PWM signal that is produced.

-The PWM0GENA register controls generation of the PWM0A signal; PWM1GENA, the PWM1A signal.
+The PWM0GENA register controls generation of the PWM0A signal.